MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study4 exercise 1 to 5.md

 13. Close all pages.

 ### Process quality orders

+Before you begin this exercise, blocking rules would need to be enabled for processing quality orders.

+>**NOTE** There's an exclusion on sales orders lesser than $10,000 for all customers.
+The sales order may provide an informational message that the order amount may be less than or equal to the sales order exclusion amount in the sales order rule and will not be sent to credit management.
+Before the execution of this task, view blocking rules and exclusion rules on the **Credit and collections** > **Setup** > **Credit management setup** > **Blocking rules page**.

 1. Go to **Sales and marketing** \> **Sales orders** \> **All sales orders**.